 - Vinyl or Linoleum Flooring – Vinyl flooring handles water a bit better than linoleum, but linoleum has the advantage of being very Eco-friendly.

 - Ceramic Tile Flooring – Used for many years in bathrooms, it comes in hundreds of styles, colors and patterns.
 You won’t have any trouble finding one to fit your design scheme, and a couple of area rugs will keep bare feet warmer.
 Take a look at 5 great bathroom tile floor ideas.

 - Engineered Hardwood Flooring – Solid hardwood flooring isn’t suitable for bathrooms, but engineered flooring is.
 You’ll find a great range of domestic woods like oak, maple and hickory as well as imported wood types.
 Engineered bamboo flooring is also an option for bathroom installation.

-- Cork Flooring – Soft on the feet and resistant to moisture, cork is also naturally hypoallergenic and resistant to bacteria.
+- Cork Floors – Soft on the feet and resistant to moisture, cork is also naturally hypoallergenic and resistant to bacteria.
 It’s available in a nice range of colors, types and styles.

 Wholesale Bathroom Flooring Prices